 -

-Put the flours, sugar, instant yeast, vanilla extract (or vanilla bean seeds), lemon zest and salt in the bowl of an electric mixer fitted with the paddle attachment.
-Mix them to combine.
+Put the flours, sugar, instant yeast, vanilla extract (or vanilla bean seeds), lemon zest, and salt in the bowl of an electric mixer fitted with the paddle attachment.
+Mix to combine.

 -

-Pour in the warm milk.
-Quickly knead the milk and the dry ingredients together.
+Pour in the warm milk and quickly knead it into the dry ingredients.

 -

-Add the eggs all at once and knead until you have a rough ball of dough.
+Add the eggs all at once and knead until a rough ball of dough forms.

 -

-Gradually add the butter, one piece at a time, working each piece of butter into the dough before adding the next.
+Gradually add the butter, one piece at a time, fully incorporating each piece before adding the next.

 -

-Knead until the dough becomes smooth and elastic (but not sticky).
-This will take about 10 to 15 minutes.
+Knead until the dough becomes smooth and elastic (not sticky), about 10 to 15 minutes.

 -

-While the dough is proofing, cut square sheets of baking paper of about 11 cm – 4.5 inches.
-You will need these to rest your cut out rounds of dough.
+While the dough is proofing, cut square sheets of baking paper about 11 cm – 4.5 inches.
+You will use these to rest the cut dough rounds on.

 -